edu-bob/Arduino/README.md

 * Scoreboard - four-digit scoreboard
 * Swing - the Maker Faire Posables swing controller
 * Jumper - the trampoline jumper
+* Climber - the character the climbs a pole

 Other devices
 -------------